mehtastable/cryptography_project/README.md

 The results will be plotted and saved as .txt, .csv, and .png files in the results folder.

 ## Future Work
+1. Plot the Proportion of Sequences Passing a Test.
-1. Recreate all 15 tests and include them in the pipeline.
+2. Recreate all 15 tests and include them in the pipeline.
-2. Implement the NIST sts tool in the pipeline to ensure that my implementation of the tests are accurate.
+3. Implement the NIST sts tool in the pipeline to ensure that my implementation of the tests are accurate.